AlgebraicJulia/Decapodes.jl/docs/src/concepts/composition.md

 draw_composition(compose_klausmeier)
 ```

+These `N` and `W` variables are placeholders, but now we can map to each
-We apply our composition pattern by plugging in component Decapodes, and specifying which internal quantities to share along edges.
-Decapodes are formalized via the field of Applied Category Theory.
-A practical consequence here is that we can view a Decapode as a sort of computation graph.
+placeholder the internal variable to each model.
+We'll do so by plugging in each component Decapodes into the composition pattern we defined, and specifying which internal quantities to share along edges.
+A practical consequence to formalizing Decapodes in the field of Applied Category Theory is that we can view a Decapode as a sort of computation graph.

 ```@example DEC
 # Apply Composition